“Reducing Noise Is Racist”

-In addition to the dismissive canard that “cities are noisy” — and therefore residents shouldn’t do anything to make them quieter — the other recurrent (but much less frequent) shibboleth we hear from noise denialists is that reducing excessive and unhealthy noise is somehow “racist.”
+In addition to the dismissive canard that “cities are noisy” — and therefore residents should never do anything to make them quieter — the other recurrent shibboleth we hear from noise denialists is that reducing excessive and unhealthy noise is somehow “racist.”

-The only thing this deflective assertion reveals is the desperation of the people who make it, because it implies that 1) only certain “races” make noise,1 and 2) the person saying it has identified them — both of which are far more racist than the need to lower unhealthy sound levels.
+The only thing this deflective assertion reveals is the desperation and / or ignorance of the people who use it, because it implies that 1) only certain “races” make noise,1 and 2) the person saying it knows which ones make noise in Providence — both of which are actual racist statements, unlike saying that excessive noise is unhealthy for everyone and we need to reduce sound levels.

-Given that hundreds of millions of people around the world are exposed to excessive noise — prompting other people in those countries to try to reduce it — there’s simply no factual or even rational basis for denialist claims that only some racial groups make noise, and thus that efforts to address it are inherently “racist”.
+Hundreds of millions of people around the world are exposed to excessive and unhealthy noise from people of the same ethnicity as they are, prompting the former to try to reduce it.
+There’s simply no factual or rational basis for denialist claims that only certain groups make noise, and thus efforts to address it are inherently “racist.”

 In reality, only a small subset of any group intentionally generates excessive noise, and broad sectarian claims to the contrary are simply an effort to deflect attention away from the real issue, which is the public health effects it has on the vast majority of residents who do not do so — in the same way that smokers and their apologists asserted a non-existent “right” to expose everyone else to carcinogens, rather than address their effect on others.